mdsufz/MuDoGeR/module_description.md

 ## Module 5 Relative abundace (not finished yet)
 ### 5.a Calculation of relative abundance of Prokaryotic Metagenome-Assembled Genomes and construction of relative abundance table
 In this step the relative abundance of Prokaryotic Metagenome-Assembled Genomes is calculated and a relative abundance table is constructed (Pontus et al., 2012, Pontus et al., 2012).
+First the Paired-End (PE) reads from each library are merged.
+Then, the libraries are mapped to the indexed prokaryotic bins and the hits are counted.
+In the next step, a  2 column crosstable is created.
+The first column of this table contains the names of the pairwise mappings (bin to library) while the second column contains the number of mappings.
+Finally, information of the unmapped reads are added (This part still needs to be clarified).

 ### 5.b Calculation of relative abundance of Viral Metagenome-Assembled Genomes and construction of relative abundance table (after meeting with rene)
-In this step the relative abundance of Viral Metagenome-Assembled Genomes is calculated and a relative abundance table is constructed(Pontus et al., 2012, Pontus et al., 2012).
+In this step the relative abundance of Viral Metagenome-Assembled Genomes is calculated using BRAT and a relative abundance table is constructed (Pontus et al., 2012, Pontus et al., 2012).
+First the Paired-End (PE) reads from each library are merged.
+Then, the libraries are mapped to the indexed viral contigs and the hits are counted.
+In the next step, a  2 column crosstable is created.
+The first column of this table contains the names of the pairwise mappings (contig to library) while the second column contains the number of mappings.
+Finally, information of the unmapped reads are added (This part still needs to be clarified).

 ### 5.c Calculation of relative abundance of Prokaryotic Metagenome-Assembled Genomes and construction of relative abundance table
-In this step, the relative abundance of Eukaryotic Metagenome-Assembled Genomes is calculated a relative abundance table is constructed(Pontus et al., 2012, Pontus et al., 2012).
+In this step, the relative abundance of Eukaryotic Metagenome-Assembled Genomes is calculated a relative abundance table is constructed (Pontus et al., 2012, Pontus et al., 2012).
+First the Paired-End (PE) reads from each library are merged.
+Then, the libraries are mapped to the indexed eukaryotic bins and the number of hits is counted.
+In the next step, a  2 column crosstable is created.
+The first column of this table contains the names of the pairwise mappings (bin to library) while the second column contains the number of mappings.
+Finally, information of the unmapped reads are added (This part still needs to be clarified).

 ### 5.d Construction of relative abundance table (not done yet)
 In this step the combined relative abundance table of the tables contructed in **5.a**, **5.b** and **5.c** is constructed.